benwhalley/mindframe/docs/2024-10-09_architecture.md

 ---
-title: Architectural notes for the FIT-chatbot system.
+title: Architectural notes for MindFrame (FIT-chatbot system).
 ---

-# Names

-I quite like `mindframe` as a name for the package/project.

 ### Preface

-Our goal is to build a chatbot which leverages LLMs, but doesn't depend on the model for the entire system.
-We want to be able to coordinate multiple models, and integrate them with a database that tracks the state of the client as they move through sessions and the intervention as a whole.
+Our goal is to build a chatbot which leverages LLMs, but doesn't depend on a specific model for all interactions.

+We want to be able to coordinate multiple models, and integrate them with a database that tracks the state of the client as they move through sessions, and the intervention as a whole.

 We need this structure to do things like